1st Commando Regiment (Australia): Recruitment

-The regiment is the only reserve SOCOMD combat unit providing Reservists based in the Eastern states of Australia the opportunity to serve in a commando unit.
+The regiment is the only reserve SOCOMD combat unit providing reservists based in the eastern states of Australia the opportunity to serve in a commando unit.
 Additionally, the regiment provides discharging Regular Army SOCOMD soldiers the opportunity to continue to serve in SOCOMD in a reserve capacity on their return to civilian life.
 Before the raising of 2 Cdo Regt, the regiment's Regular Army cadre consisted of soldiers transferred from the SASR.

 Changes introduced to reserve training after combat operations in Afghanistan, required candidates to complete the 332-day continuous full-time Commando Initial Employment Training course the same as their 2 Cdo Regt Regular Army counterparts.
 However, this provided reserve candidates with the opportunity to consider service in the Regular Army with 2 Cdo Regt with many candidates destined for the regiment instead choosing 2 Cdo Regt.
 Also, the long full-time commitment discouraged Reservists from considering joining the regiment.

-In 2015, the regiment begun its biggest reserve recruitment drive in over 10 years.
+In 2015, Army: the soldiers' newspaper reported the regiment had begun its biggest reserve recruitment drive in over 10 years.
 A training regime similar to the one prior to Afghanistan operations, was introduced with candidates after completing the selection course posted to the regiment and given a three-year term to complete training.

-The regiment is also re-raising training platoons in each of the commando companies to host Army Reserve aspirants training for selection who will parade under their current corps and trade to complete the Special Forces Reserve Training Program over 12 months (based on the 12-week full-time Accelerated Infantry Training Course).
-The Program also includes the 17-week Commando Physical Training Package.
+The regiment was also re-raising training platoons in each of the commando companies to host Army Reserve aspirants training for selection.

-In addition, in 2016 direct civilian recruiting is to recommence with prospective commandos undergoing Reserve Recruit Training Course at Kapooka and Infantry Initial Employment Training at Singleton before parading at the regiment as a qualified Infantry rifleman in the training platoon the same as serving Reservists.
+In addition, in 2016 Australian Infantry Magazine reported that direct civilian recruiting would recommence with prospective commandos undergoing Reserve Recruit Training Course at Kapooka before parading at the regiment in the training platoon to prepare to complete the Infantry Initial Employment Training (IET) to became a qualified Infantry rifleman the same as serving Reservists in the training platoons.